MicrosoftDocs/security/zero-trust/modernize-security-operations-streamline-response.md

 ### Program and project member accountabilities

-This table describes the overall protection of XYZ in terms of a sponsorship/program management/project management hierarchy to determine and drive results.
+This table describes the implementation of an XDR in terms of a sponsorship/program management/project management hierarchy to determine and drive results.

 | Lead | Implementer | Accountability |
 |:-------|:-------|:-----|